What Is a Healthcare Ombudsman? Montana Guide for Facilities

 However, there are many other duties carried out by an ombudsman.
 Montana’s offices each focus on a different health or social service area, but all ombudsmen are typically trained to:

-• Help healthcare/service workers or leaders comply with care regulations
+• Help healthcare clinicians and leaders comply with care regulations.

 Who Can Seek Help From an Ombudsman?